Autonomous boats without GPS

 The RTLS consists of three main elements:

-2. Mobile beacons installed on the boat
+- Mobile beacons (tags) installed on the boat

 Self-steering boats can get location data, including gyro and accelerometer data, from an inertial measurement unit (IMU) directly from the mobile beacon.